satya1981/Memory-Matching-Game/README.md

 Udacity-Front-End-Web-Developer-Nanodegree-Project-Memory-Game-in-Javascript
 Memory Game

+CHALLENGE:
+Match cards in less time with less moves.

 What Will I Build?

 The Memory Game Project is all about demonstrating your mastery of HTML, CSS, and JavaScript.
 You’ll build a complete browser-based card matching game (also known as Concentration).
 But this isn’t just any memory game!
 It’s a shnazzy, well-designed, feature-packed memory game!